auspohw/ai-assistant-luxan/example.md

-# Example Interactions with LUMIA
+# Example Interactions with LUXAN

 ---